limbernie/limbernie.github.io/_posts/2019-06-22-querier-htb-walkthrough.md

 ## Tabular Data Stream

-Microsoft and Sybase uses Tabular Data Stream (TDS) as the underlying protocol for data transfer between a database server and a client.
+Microsoft and Sybase uses Tabular Data Stream (TDS) as the underlying protocol for data transfer between a client and a database server.
 We can use `sqsh` in Kali Linux to remotely connect to Microsoft SQL Server.

 First, we define a SQL server by creating `~/.freetds.conf` as follows.